Game Theory Meets MPC: Advances in Multi-Agent Control

 Abstract

 Model Predictive Control is one of the most advanced control techniques which can handle general objectives, state and input constraints, dynamics and optimizes an infinite horizon closed-loop cost.
 However, ever more control problems deal with multi-agent systems in which agents do not share a common objective.
-Game theory is a powerful tool for modeling conflict and cooperation between self-interested decision makers.
-Game-theoretic MPC is an emerging control methodology for multi-agent systems that generates control actions by solving a dynamic game with coupling constraints in a receding-horizon fashion.
-Accessible from any background and seniority level, this workshop will provide an overview of MPC and Game Theory, include tutorials and discussion rounds to spur insights at the intersection of both fields.
-Keynote talks from renowned Game Theory and MPC experts will demonstrate how such tools can be implemented to solve real-world problems.
+Game theory is a powerful tool for modelling conflict and cooperation between self-interested decision makers.
+Oftentimes strategic agents act in unknown environments and need to learn how to interact with the environment and with other agents.
+Various combinations of MPC, Game Theory and Reinforcement Learning have emerged in recent years.
+For instance, game-theoretic MPC is an emerging control methodology for multi-agent systems that generates control actions by solving a dynamic game with coupling constraints in a receding-horizon fashion.
+Accessible to participants from any background and seniority level, this workshop will provide an overview of recent research results at the intersection of MPC, Game Theory and Reinforcement Learning relevant for multi-agent control.

 Bild